 Any questions you might have on your designation requirements, please call Debbie at the AAKC Office at 913.248.0355.

 In 2010, Lenora Carpenter, Christine Lee and Debbie Haukenberry started the AAKC Lyceum Class.
 AAKC is building a group of leaders to take on the future roles of board members and work alongside other individuals who are interested in becoming those future leaders.
 To date, AAKC has over 50 Lyceum graduates.
 AAKC will be holding another Lyceum class for 12 future leaders.
 The application deadline for this class is TBA.

 The Lyceum class consists of attending three classes, one class per month and completing an assigned community project of their choice.
 This class is a great way to meet people in the apartment industry, share experiences, and learn more about the apartment industry.

 NAAEI offers several online courses on their website.
 Visit www.gowithvisto.org for more information on how you can earn your designations online and attend excellent webinars about the apartment industry.

 Each year the AAKC Golf Committee donates a portion of its golf proceeds to further educate individuals who want to go to the next level in their career.
 The scholarships are awarded to individuals that do not receive funding from their companies for educational training.
 Books, classes and all fees are paid for through this scholarship program.

-To apply for a scholarship, please download the Fall 2020 Scholarship Application:
+To apply for a scholarship, please download the 2021 Scholarship Application: